marinadominguez/diffusion-for-us-images/README.md

 We propose a novel approach to improve the quality of generated US images by introducing a physics-based diffusion model that is specifically designed for this image modality.
 The proposed model incorporates a US-specific scheduler scheme that mimics the natural behavior of sound wave propagation in ultrasound imaging.

-## The code for this project is currently under development and will be uploaded soon.
+## The code for this project will be uploaded soon.
 Stay tuned for updates!